Appliance Configuration

 Management Authentication

-Administrators are able to configure how users are able to authenticate to the Verify Identity Access management interface.
+Configure how users authenticate to the Verify Identity Access management interface.
 By default the management interface uses a local user registry, but administrators can configure a LDAP server or integrate a third party identity provider using the OIDC specification.

 management_authentication: